midl-dev/midl-docs/docs/tezos-endpoints.md

-# Tezos RPC Service
+# Tezos Endpoint Services

-Tezos RPC Service unleashes your creativity on Tezos.
-Focus on your Web 3 application, and leave running the nodes to us.
+Tezos Endpoint Services unleash your creativity on Tezos.
+Focus on your Web 3 application, we run the infrastructure for you.

+We operate full nodes and an indexing service powered by [TzKT](https://tzkt.io).

 ## The MIDL.dev Platform

-Our full nodes are operated on top of a cloud-based platform.
+Our nodes are operated on top of a cloud-based platform.
 This guarantees highly redundant and reliable infrastructure with 24/7 monitoring.

 We are multi-cloud and multi-region.
 Our geographical load-balancing directs you to the point-of-presence closest to you, while ensuring reliability.